-The book gives a really in depth look into the making of Moana, not only focusing on a lot of different aspects of the making of the movie but also giving a look at early designs and unapproved work that didn’t make it into the final film.
-You really get to see the development of these characters and the overall movie by just flipping through the book and there’s a great variety of designs that look nothing like what ended up in the final film which is something you don’t always get in these books.
-The book also puts a big focus on costume, tattoo and prop design which is stuff that is usually perhaps touched upon slightly but not as in depth as it is in here, which is definitely something I appreciated.
-Some storyboards were included as well which was a fun addition to the book.
+The book gives a really in depth look into the making of Moana, not only focusing on a lot of different aspects of the making of the movie, but also giving a look at early designs and unapproved work that didn’t make it into the final film.
+You really get to see the development of these characters and the overall movie by just flipping through the book and there’s a great variety of designs that look nothing like what ended up in the final film (which is something you don’t always get in these books).
+The book also puts a big focus on costume, tattoo, and prop design, which is stuff that is usually only touched upon slightly – not as in depth as it is in The Art of Moana – and is definitely something I appreciated.
+Some storyboards were included as well, which was a fun addition to the book.

 The Art of Moana is a near perfect art book.
-Going through this book really gave me the feeling I had the opportunity to experience the making of this movie, which is usually not always the case with all of these books.
+Going through this book really gave me the feeling I had the opportunity to experience the making of this movie, which is not always the case with all of these art books.
 The book features a wide variety of beautiful art and I loved seeing all the early designs and stuff that didn’t make it into the movie.
-That’s why I enjoy reading these books so much and that’s why I was so glad this book really put a lot of emphasis on the process and not so much the final product which we all already got to see on the big screen.
+That’s why I enjoy reading these books so much and that’s why I was so glad this book really put a lot of emphasis on the process and not so much the final product, which we all already got to see on the big screen.
 Whatever you thought of Moana, as a Disney or animation fan you’ll definitely get a kick out of this book and discovering all about how Moana was made as it’s one of the better art books out there.

 Purchase: The Art of Moana

 Amazon: US | UK

 Book Depository: Worldwide